Robbie English, Broker and REALTOR

 Why It Matters

 The biggest reason you need to understand “intermediary relationships – what you need to know” is because your experience in the transaction hinges on it.
-Whether you’re buying or selling, knowing how representation works will keep your expectations aligned with the reality of what your agent can and cannot do.
+Whether you’re buying or selling, knowing how representation works will keep your expectations matched the reality of what your agent can and cannot do.

 If your agent or broker ever claims they “represent both sides,” that’s a red flag.
 In Texas, they legally cannot.
 At most, they can facilitate.
 (Now, the brokerage of course can.)
 And you deserve better than an agent who doesn’t even understand their own legal limits.